 Matthew Parrish joined the Office of College Relations in September 2013.

 As assistant director of college relations, Parrish is responsible for producing content for the web and various print publications, managing news releases, social media accounts and e-communications, maintaining portions of the college’s web site and assisting with media relations and photography.
-He also will aid in producing Lycoming’s alumni magazine.
+He also helps with producing Lycoming’s alumni magazine.

 Parrish earned a bachelor’s degree in English literature from Lycoming in 2006 and a master’s degree in painting from the University of the Arts in Philadelphia in 2008.
 He has audited several German classes at Lycoming and is a member of its German Club.
 Parrish has maintained an art studio with his wife, Elizabeth Parrish, also graduate of Lycoming, at the Pajama Factory.
 He also has volunteered with the First Friday Arts Council in downtown Williamsport.

-Murray Hanford serves as Lycoming College's publications manager, a position he has held since 1991.
+Murray Hanford has served as Lycoming College's publications manager since 1991.
 He is responsible for the design and production of all college publications and new media pieces.

 Hanford has been recognized with more than 55 awards for his graphic design and new media work.

 Sports Information Director